 This delightful, inviting space features self guided art exploration for ages 10 months-15 years.
 Experiment with sculpture, paints, textiles, sound design, animation, and clay in daily open workshops led by teaching artists and explore rotating exhibitions by established and emerging contemporary artist.

 Family Programs: Monday-Friday mornings kids up to 5 years old can join stART Studio Drop-in Sessions for art making at different stations and music time.

 •Way With Words: The Power and Art of the Book & Rachel Marks Naturae Liber Bridge Project (through Apr 29)

 See artworks which draw attention to the long and remarkable history of the book.
 See unconventional treatments such as cutting, weaving, tearing, burning, and shredding, as artists transform books into sculptures, animation, drawings, and paintings.
 Hands on elements let you explore kinetic art and other elements.
 In the museum's bridge space, enter an immersive installation to see and hear the story of the very cool unnatural forest created entirely from books.
-Walk down a paper trail to tree trunks created from old book covers, a waterfall created from hundreds of attached pages, live foliage hanging from the ceiling and delicate paper mushrooms growing out from the walls and windows.
+Walk down a paper trail to tree trunks created from old book covers, a waterfall created from hundreds of attached pages, live foliage hanging from the ceiling and delicate...

 This collection of historic and contemporary design is a high-tech, interactive dream for all ages.
 Explore innovative design through the centuries, play designer on high resolution touchscreen tables with very cool electronic ‘pens,’ and rock around in the Spun chairs in the basement.